tsahota/tidyproject/README.md

 ```
 This will pre-fill some comments and store the script in your "Scripts" subdirectory.

-Check your TidyProject is set up correctly by typing the following:
+Check your tidyproject is set up correctly by typing the following:

 ```R
 check_session()